cs61/cs61-lectures/datarep1/README.md

 `main`, the program entry point that calls `add`.
 Then there is `GNUmakefile`, which contains rules for building the `add` program from those source files.

+> **About shell sessions.** A shell session, like the short snippet above,
+> both shows commands you could type and the output of those commands.
+By
+> convention, the commands you type are shown on lines that start with a shell
+> prompt, which is usually `$`, `%`, or a short string ending with `$` or `%`.
+> You won’t type the shell prompt.

 Entry point
 -----------